Cathay Pacific: 1960–1990: Expansion

-The airline prospered in the late 1950s and into the 1960s, and it purchased Hong Kong Airways, on 1 July 1959.
+The airline thrived during the late 1950s and into the 1960s, culminating in its acquisition of Hong Kong Airways on 1 July 1959.
 Between 1962 and 1967, the airline recorded double digit growth on average every year and became one of the world's first airlines to operate international services to Fukuoka, Nagoya and Osaka in Japan.
 In 1964, it carried its one millionth passenger and acquired its first jet engine aircraft, the Convair 880.
 In 1967, it became an all jet airline with the replacement of its last Lockheed L-188 Electra with a Convair 880.

 In the 1970s, Cathay Pacific installed a computerised reservation system and flight simulators.
 In 1971, Cathay Pacific Airways received the first Boeing aircraft 707-320B.
-By 1972 it had five 707s.
+By 1972, it had five 707s.
 The new aircraft colour was known as Brunswick green.
-In July 1976 it began operating a Boeing 707 freighter from Hong Kong to Seoul, Bangkok and Singapore.
+In July 1976, it began operating a Boeing 707 freighter from Hong Kong to Seoul, Bangkok and Singapore.

 In 1974, Cathay Pacific almost purchased the McDonnell Douglas DC-10 to open a new flight route.
 During the flight route application process with the British government, due to the pressure from the British government, Cathay Pacific changed the application to apply for a route from Hong Kong to London using a Boeing 747.
 The application was ultimately rejected.
 In 1979, the airline acquired its first Boeing 747 and applied for traffic rights to fly to London in 1980, with the first flight taking place on 16 July.

 Expansion continued into the 1980s.
-In 1982, Cathay Pacific Airways introduced Cathay Pacific Cargo, which provided cargo service to ingratiate the trend of Hong Kong, becoming one of the largest re-export trading ports of the world.
+In 1982, Cathay Pacific Airways introduced Cathay Pacific Cargo (now Cathay Cargo), which provided cargo service to initiate the trend of Hong Kong becoming one of the largest re-export trading ports of the world.
 The airline's long-haul dedicated cargo services started a twice a week with Hong Kong-Frankfurt-London service operated jointly with Lufthansa.
 Cathay Pacific kept its service to Vancouver in 1983, with service on to San Francisco in 1986, when an industry-wide boom encouraged route growth to many European and North American centres including London, Brisbane, Frankfurt, Amsterdam, Rome, Paris, Zurich and Manchester.

 On 15 May 1986, the airline went public and was listed in the Main Board of the Stock Exchange of Hong Kong.